Books4Languages/PressBooks-TinyMCE-Formats/README.md

 This plugin uses some styles from PressBooks, thus you should have installed and activated this plugin (tested on 2.4.2).

+If you are using the Restriction option for the content from the box, you should have installed pippinsplugins/Restrict-Content-Pro

 ## Installation

 1. Clone (or copy) this repository to the `/wp-content/plugins/` directory